leilaicruz/Experimental_Journal/docs/2021-01/2021-01-25-Checking-dbem3-dbem3dnrp1-new-strains.md

   - All checked bem3d colonies are not correct because the band shown for the oLL401/042 primers indicates that BEM3 is present in them.

 ## Next Steps

-1. Restreak more colonies from the original selection plate from the transformation for dbem3 on YPD+NAT plate.
-   1. From the grown clones then do colony PCR on them and grow them on liquid media.
-2. Sequencing of correct mutants on bem3::NAT transformation.
+1. - [ ] Sequencing of correct mutants on bem3::NAT transformation.
-3.

 ## Conclusions